ErikGXDev/UnbeatableStandaloneEditor/README.md

 # License / Credits

-If you're interested, you can join the UNBEATABLE Modding Community for more mods and custom maps!
+If you're interested, you can join the [UNBEATABLE Modding Community](https://discord.gg/4t8wrZ69Fx) for more mods!
 If you have any questions you can either ask over there or message me directly ("erik_x", or simply "Erik")

 The UMania ruleset and UnbeatableStandaloneEditor code are licensed under the [MIT License](LICENSE)  and are available at the [GitHub repository](https://github.com/ErikGXDev/UnbeatableStandaloneEditor).